ewgnr/Sonosphere/AzureOsc_v2_1/README.md

 # AzureOsc_v2_1

-*AzureOsc* Open Frameworks Program for skeleton tracking for the Microsoft Kinect AZURE.
+Open Frameworks Program for skeleton tracking for the Microsoft Kinect AZURE.
 * <a href="https://openframeworks.cc/">Open Frameworks</a>